hphilpotts/recipesme-react-spa/README.md

 Found an issue where the 'Recipes' navigation button in the footer would not return the user to the recipe index.
 Issue solved by changing the functionality (and indeed appearance) of this central button when the user is in recipe detail view.
 This was achieved through the use of a state in `App.js`, which conditionally changes how the footer renders.
 A function prop is then passed down to the `Footer.js` and `RecipeCard.js` components which updates the state accordingly.
 Seems to be working nicely!

+05/05/23:

+Started building `AddRecipe.js` - needed a quick refresher on React forms.
+I've decided to go with a a single state in which the form input is saved, and I am using a changeHandler function which runs `onChange` within each input box, and uses `e.target.value` and `e.target.name` to update the `formInput` state as appropriate.
+Tested working ok using only simple string input fields.

+Next step is to add a submit handler function:

 ## To add / to-do:
 - MUI theming: need to look at the documentation in more detail and/or find a decent tutorial for this.